Goyt Valley Walk Cover Photo

 woman taking a selfie on goyt valley walk with errwood reservoir in background

 There’s an interesting part of the trail here that weaves you down into a valley before crossing over a bridge to return on the opposite side.
 I enjoyed this bit.
 It was incredibly picturesque.
-After that, it’s a straightforward course making your way north along the eastern side of the reservoir.

 Once you reach the far end of Errwood Reservoir, you can take a few routes to circle back to the other side.
 I took the furthest route, which is quite steep, passing along the south bank of Fernilee Reservoir.